 Check out the first installment of our three-part series as our team answers these pressing holiday questions.

 Up first: What are the key must-have campaigns for the holiday season?

-Anna Pfeiffer, Marketing Strategist: Promote your gift center.
+Anna Pfeiffer, Senior Marketing Strategist: Promote your gift center.
 If you don’t already have one, I suggest putting one in place before the holiday season kicks into gear.
 Use it to host a series of landing pages for campaigns, such as 10 gifts under 10 bucks or stocking stuffers.
 Also, plan to dedicate some of your holiday messaging to gift cards, especially e-gift cards once shipping deadlines have passed.
 And shipping deadline reminders are definitely a must-have as well.
 Don’t forget about flash sales and friends and family campaigns as they tend to be very successful promotions, particularly around the holidays.
 And I still appreciate a nice “goodwill” message to wish me happy holidays at this time of year, too.

 David Taitelbaum, Marketing Strategist: Since most retailers now begin their holiday promotions well ahead of Black Friday, have your own campaign ready to go early in the week just before Thanksgiving, and use your metrics on what moves the needle for promotional email conversion to determine the content.
 Additionally, you should feature your biggest promotional discounts of the year on Black Friday and Cyber Monday.
 One popular trend is to offer Black Friday prices over the weekend and then extend them through Cyber Monday.
 Just be sure to send a separate email announcing the extended promotion.